GinnyMaive/mae.lol/src/faq.md

 My life has changed a lot in the past few years, so I [wrote about it](/new/).
 I also thought people might have questions even though everything is *very straightforward*, so I pretended people asked me questions and answered them in advance!

-If you still wanna know something you can always talk to me or you can even [ask me a question anonymously](https://retrospring.net/@ginny) too!

 ## What should I call you, you seem to have too many names now

 okay. yeah. that's fair. in most places i use ginny, ginny mae, or some ginny-based derivative.
 At work I go by my middle name, Mae.